 - Serve a calcium-rich food at least three times a day to prevent osteoporosis.
 This is a special concern with a person with Parkinson's, because falls that can lead to fractures are more likely.
 Dairy foods like cheese and vitamin D-fortified milk and yogurt are good choices.

-- If he has trouble swallowing, fix moist, soft foods.
+- If they has trouble swallowing, fix moist, soft foods.
 Avoid foods that crumble easily, like crackers.
 Thick drinks, like protein shakes, are also easy to swallow.
 If eating is tiring, fix smaller meals more often.

 - Try relaxing activities to reduce stress, which can make symptoms worse.
 Listening to music and relaxation guided imagery may help ease tremors.
 You can learn guided imagery from books, CDs, or DVDs.

 - Besides the daily exercise that their doctor probably suggests, urge them to exercise their face muscles, jaw, and mouth.
 Sing or read out loud (using big lip movements) or make faces.

 The hands-on daily tasks of caregiving can be hard for both of you.
 But they also bring you together.
 As much as possible, focus on what your loved one can do.
 Taking part in their own care and enjoying hobbies will help them enjoy life more.